gjedeer/all-in-one-event-calendar/readme.txt

 = Version 2.5.22 =
 * Fixed: On some PHP installations a specific code for exporting events wouldn't work.
 Thanks to @vralfy.
+* Fixed: On some events the featured image was missing.

 = Version 2.5.21 =
 * Fixed: One code implemented in Core 2.5.20 was incompatible with PHP 5.
 Thanks to @nelero.